cguenther0929/hygrometer_esp32_c3/README.md

 * v0.0.5 -- A feature to read an analog value has been added in.
 This version has gotten a good start on adding in the console version.

 * v0.0.6 -- Many features were added.
 Features included, but are not necessarily limited to: printing a string at the bottom of the display; reading temperature; reading humidity; selecting the sensor; fsm state enumeration; sw string updated; general cleanup; etc.

+* v0.0.7 -- Timer routines have been updated for the ESP 3.0x API.
+The sending of emails has been completely revamped.
+The console routine has been implemented by way of separate h and cpp files.
+This version compiles, but there is a lot of testing/work that needs to occur.